AsjerS/DSTE/README.md

 # DSTE - De Skeere Text Editor

-### **WARNING**: THIS PROJECT IS NOT FINISHED BUT I DECIDED TO MAKE A GITHUB PAGE FOR IT BECAUSE I HAD NOTHING TO DO, THE PROJECT FILES ARE PROBABLY NOT HERE YET

 ## Introduction

 De Skeere Text Editor (English: The Crappy Text Editor) is a text editor written in HTML made to be fully usable without internet.
 It's made for people that can't have professional editors like Notepad++ because they have a device managed by someone else, like a school.